Sightseeing

 A full-day seven- to eight-hour booking covers the city highlights plus the Columbia Gorge extension to Multnomah Falls.
 The Cadillac Escalade ESV at $135 per hour carries families up to six with cargo room for jackets and picnic gear.
 A typical day runs Washington Park morning, Pittock lunch stop, Gorge afternoon, and a Pearl District dinner drop before return.

-PDX layover tour
+PDX layover + cruise day

 Frequently Asked